peterharmouch/juggling-bouncing-tables/README.md

-# juggling-bouncing-tables
+# Juggling Bouncing Tables

 Welcome to the GitHub repository for the Juggling Bouncing Tables Project!
-This project focuses on creating a table that can be controlled using three servos to manipulate the roll, pitch, and height of a top plate.
-The primary goal of the project is to enable the table to interact with a bouncing ball or aim the ball towards a specific point in space.
+This reo contains codes that are relevant to the Bouncing Table, a table that can be controlled using three servos to manipulate the roll, pitch, and height of a top plate.
+The primary goal of the project is to enable the table to interact with a ping pong ball.

+The three main tasks that can be asked of the table are:
+- To stabilize the ball on top of the table.
+- To make the ball bounce on it.
+- To aim the ball to a specific point in space.

 ## Repository Structure
 The repository is organized into the following main folders: